ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 And we accept it, even when we don't like it we accept this chaos is happening and think there's nothing we can do about it.

-Quite generally in modern society, projected images are the form in which life is recognised.
+Quite generally in modern society, projected images are the form in which human individuality is recognised and acknowledged.

-There is a point to be made about the development of everyday industrial mirrors around 1850, when our self-image rose from the murky depths of reflections in water.
+This started developing with industrial mirrors around 1850, when our self-image rose from the murky depths of reflections in water to a vivid practical everyday experience of self-reflection.
 And a century later we could record and pre-record our reflected image.

 It's so normal that we don't notice but television through to social media, are abstract images.
 They are projections on a screen.

 In 2011 image filtering (to show what you would look like if you were the opposite sex, or another species, or with perfect make-up), started on Snapchat and Instagram.
-And now AI is creating a new range of pictures and music in an abstract reality which is even more fascinating, amazing, and compelling.
+And now AI is creating a new range of surreal pictures and music in an abstract reality which is even more fascinating and enticing.

 And again the point is, we accept it even if we don't like it, we accept this is happening and think there's nothing we can do about it... and there is nothing we can do from a focused perspective.